MarioMingarro/mariomingarro.github.io/content/en/_index.md

 ---
-description: Creating a new web.
+description: Welcome to my new website.
+Here you will learn more about me and about my work
 featured_image: /images/A.jpg
 title: 'Mario Mingarro López'
 ---

-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+aaaa